-concerning the use of each type of s eclusion.
-Specify the safeguards that the state has established eclusion.
-State laws, regulations, and policies that are referenced are 11gh the Medicaid agency or the operating agency (if applicable). ecify the state agency (or agencies) responsible for overseeing the use of eguards concerning their use are followed and how such oversight is a family member.
+- i.
+Safeguards Concerning the Use of Seclusion.
+Specify the safeguards that the state has established concerning the use of each type of seclusion.
+State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). - ii.
+State Oversight Responsibility.
+Specify the state agency (or agencies) responsible for overseeing the use of seclusion and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency: